tungm1/QuPath_Glomeruli_Segmentation_Extension/README.md

 This is the QuPath extension for glomeruli segmentation created by the Biomedical Data Representation and Learning Lab (HRLB) at Vanderbilt.

 # FIRST-TIME RUN INSTRUCTIONS:
+### This first time install may take a while, and requires a solid internet connection.
+There may be compatibility issues if you have multiple versions of QuPath or CUDA installed.

 Check Your Ubuntu Version:
 Open a Terminal window and run the following command to display your Ubuntu version: